 - After checking Use, partition information can be set

-- Root partition information setting
+- Set root partition information

-- Partition type: flat, lvm selectable
+- Partition type: flat or lvm selectable

 - Partition name: enter partition name